openhab/openhab-addons/bundles/org.openhab.binding.venstarthermostat/README.md

 to provide as secure an installation as possible.

-When you've set the username and password, make a note of these, as you'll need to enter them in the thermostat configuration in OpenHAB.
+When you've set the username and password, make a note of these, as you'll need to enter them in the thermostat configuration in openHAB.

 ## Supported Things